mattst/sublime-single-trailing-new-line/README.md

 - It can be set to run automatically every time a file is saved.
 This is disabled by default but by changing the settings it can be enabled either for all files or for only files of specific syntaxes.

+- Command palette entries are provided to change the package's settings; adding/removing syntaxes that will trigger the plugin when files are saved, and to allow or prevent the plugin from working with all syntaxes.

-- It can be run by using its command palette entry or by assigning it to a key binding.
+- It can also be run by using its command palette entry or by assigning it to a key binding.
 In both these cases the settings file is ignored and it will work with all files.

-- Command palette entries to add and remove the syntax of the current file to the syntaxes list setting, and to set the enable for all syntaxes setting to true and false, are also provided.

 ### Requirements